 I believe it would also be much harder to on-board colleagues and friends.

-really hits the sweet spot with regard to its simplicity and convenience!
+As such, I find mise really hits the sweet spot with regard to its simplicity and convenience!

 For no sane reason.
 Clearly, we want the Neovim nightly release! ↩︎

-does have some Windows support, but it’s not as smooth. ↩︎
+misedoes have some Windows support, but it’s not as smooth. ↩︎